 I have already participated the Conferment Ceremony once.
 Can I participate again?

 It is only possible to take part in the Conferment Ceremony once per degree.
 An academic rank can only be conferred once.
 Nevertheless, you can participate in some of the Conferment Ceremony events.
 For more details, see the answer for the question “I was already conferred in a previous Conferment Ceremony, but I would like to participate again.
 Is this possible?”

 As a Jubilee Master or Doctor, you are most welcome to participate in all events of the Conferment Ceremony!
-In autumn 2020 we will send out personal invitations to all Masters and Doctors conferred in the ceremony of 1971.
+We will send out personal invitations to all Masters and Doctors conferred in the ceremony of 1971.
 In this spring’s Conferment Ceremony, the ones conferred 50 years ago will be granted the honorary title of Jubilee Master or Jubilee Doctor.

 When must I submit my Master’s thesis for evaluation at the latest, so that I can attend the Conferment Ceremony?

-We strongly recommend that you submit your thesis by 23rd of March, so that it can be evaluated in the Faculty Council meeting 27th of April.
-Please contact the gratistas if the thesis submission is left until the next submission day 6th April, and you would like to attend the Conferment Ceremony.
+We strongly recommend that you submit your thesis by 8th of March, so that it can be evaluated in the Faculty Council meeting 12th of April.

 When I must graduate at the latest in order to be able to participate the Conferment Ceremony?

 All Masters and Doctors whose degrees have been approved prior to the day of the Conferment Act on 20 May can take part in the ceremonial conferment of 2022.
 Certificates are delivered in approximately two to three weeks from the submission of the request for the certificate.
 During peak times in May–June and December as well as in holiday periods, the delivery may take longer.
 For more information, see Instructions for Students.